kentar0x/game-off-2012/README.md

 In git-speak, the Master Fork allows you to work on a tempory branch, to cherry-pick a subset of the block pushes you perform inside that branch, then to rebase those changes onto the master branch. **Important**!
 You do *not* need to understand the previous sentence in order to have fun playing the game.

+## What does the fork do??

+If you are having a hard time understanding what the fork does, don't worry, you're not alone!
+I spent the *majority* of the development time trying to make the mechanic easier to understand, but many of our beta testers still couldn't figure it out.

+Here is a step-by-step guide on using the fork.

+1. Face towards a block and press Z to stab it into the block.
+1. Push that block somewhere else.
+1. Push another block.
+1. Go back to the first block and use Z to pick up the fork.

+After you do this, the following happens.

+1. All the actions which were performed since the block was stabbed are undone.
+1. From those actions, those which involved moving the stabbed block are redone.

+One puzzle-solving strategy you can use this mechanic for is as follows.

+1. Decide which block you want to move.
+Stab it.
+1. Move the other blocks out of your way.
+1. Move the stabbed block to its target location.
+1. Pick up the fork.

+The important part about this strategy is that in step 2, it doesn't matter which block you move and where you move them, because their movements will be reverted anyway.

 ## Art Credits